vattenbagarna/Backend/API_DOC.md

 ### Fetch all users
 Fetching all users ID and username is done by sending a `GET` request to `/user/all` while logged in with a token.
 Admin access is not required.

+### Verify a user token
+Verify that the user is logged in by sending a `GET` request to `/user/verify` while logged in with a token.

 ## Admin
 This handles all the admin routes and cannot be used by non-admins.
 All routes are